 How Do I Set Up A Bid on Google Ads?

+Know that you know how Google Ads bidding works, let’s go over how to setup different bidding strategies.
 When setting up your campaign for the first time, you will be asked about your daily budget, how you want to pay for results, and how much you are willing to pay per result.
 To change an existing account’s bidding strategy, go to Settings → Bidding.
 From there, select the blue link that says “Change bid strategy.”

 How Much Are Google Ads bids?